 - ISFPs tend to get stressed by problems related to finances and children

 What is ISFP?
 As you’re probably aware, the four letters of each personality type stand for their preferences.
 In the case of the ISFP, those are Introversion (I), Sensing (S), Feeling (F), and Perceiving (P).
-As defined by the Myers-Briggs Type Indicator, Preferences are attitudes and inclinations that determine how we interact with the world.
+As defined by the 16 Personalities Type Indicator, Preferences are attitudes and inclinations that determine how we interact with the world.
 Each of the 16 personality types is defined by four preferences, one from each of these pairs:

 - Extroversion (E) vs Introversion (I)